flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 ## Project Overview

-This project is a mystery game built with Unity that leverages a "black-box" architecture.
-This approach enables any mystery, represented as a properly structured JSON file, to be loaded into the game engine.
-The engine parses this data into a playable experience with characters, events, and clues.
+This project is a **Social Deduction / Detective Mystery / Social-sim** game built with Unity.
+The player controls a customer service robot navigating a train, interacting with NPCs, finding clues, and solving mysteries.
+It leverages a "black-box" architecture, a core design principle enabling any mystery (represented as a properly structured JSON file) to be loaded into the game engine.
+This allows for mysteries from diverse sources (developer-created, procedural, user-generated) and varying gameplay scenarios.

-A key feature of the project is the integration of Large Language Models (LLM) for character dialogue, creating dynamic and responsive NPC interactions.
+A key feature differentiating the game is the integration of Large Language Models (LLM) for character dialogue.
+This aims to create dynamic, responsive NPC interactions that move beyond traditional dialogue trees, enhancing player agency and the social deduction experience by allowing free-form player input.

+## Technical Specifications

+### Target Platform
+- PC / Windows 10+ (64-bit)

+### System Requirement Goals
+- **RAM**: 16GB
+- **CPU**: 6 cores @ 2.3-2.69 GHz
+- **GPU**: NVIDIA GeForce RTX 3060 (12GB)

+### Performance Goals
+- **Framerate**: 30 fps target
+- **Resolution**: 1080p (16:9) primary display

 ## Core Architecture